 Tax evasion is a very serious crime because if everyone committed tax fraud, the federal and state government would not have money to provide Americans with the collective good services to keep us safe, such as police, fire, and more.
 While only a very few Americans are ever prosecuted for tax evasion (in 2015, only 1,330 taxpayers out of 150 million who paid taxes were indicted), if you are one of those or you face an IRS audit, you could end up in jail.

-ASAP Bail Bonds is a felony bail bondsman in Gwinnett, Cobb, Barrow, and Walton Counties.
+ASAP Bail Bonds is a felony bail bondsman in Gwinnett, Cobb, Clayton, and DeKalb Counties.
 We can help you if you’ve been arrested for tax evasion.
 Our friendly bail bondsmen have years of experience in helping people navigate the bail bond process.
 We offer emergency bail bond services, so if you are arrested in the middle of the night, someone will be available to take your call.
 Contact our bail bond company to get started today!

 PENALTIES FOR TAX EVASION IN THE STATE OF GEORGIA

 For the Federal Government